 There is a lot happening across the ROADMAP project and this article was drafted in collaboration with all ROADMAP Work Packages (WP’s) to give you an outline of recent activities and developments.
 The success of a project like ours relies on good communication, coordination and passionate members striving towards a common goal – improved healthcare.

 This article follows our WP structure WP1-WP8, for easier overview check out our project structure.

 ROADMAP colleagues from the Outcome Definition team (WP2) convened a data synthesis meeting on 22 March to develop a consensual plan in order to integrate the information from their various activities.
-They recently closed their online survey, paper surveys are currently being distributed in memory clinics in Oxford (UK) and Girona (Spain) until the end of April.
+They recently closed their online survey, paper surveys have been distributed in and Girona (Spain) and were conducted in memory clinics in Oxford (UK) until the end of April.
 They also recently submitted the deliverable of their systematic literature review entitled “D2.2 Report of systematic review of published and unpublished data identifying important and relevant outcomes in Alzheimer’s disease (AD) and criteria for disease progression” to the Innovative Medicines Initiative.

 The Real World Evidence (RWE) identification team (WP3) are currently preparing for the deliverable “D3.3 Update on potential data sources with real-world evidence (RWE) data in Europe”.
 Further, they are collaborating with the model validation team to define a final selection of datasets and discuss the Data Cube population.

 - Results for the Mini Mental State Examination model (Handels model) are available for the Integrated Primary Care Information database (IPCI), SIDIAP, Memento, Gothenburg cohorts and EDAR.